DataDog/integrations-core/docs/developer/meta/docs-specs.md

 # Documentation specification

-!!! warning
-    This page is an in-progress specification of functionality that has not been implemented yet.

 -----

 Building on top of the [configuration spec](config-specs.md) implementation, we also incorporate a documentation spec.

 Similar to configuration specs, these YAML files are located at `<INTEGRATION>/assets/documentation/spec.yaml`, and referenced in the check's `manifest.json` file.

 ## Producer